 COVID-19 can survive on different surfaces for different lengths of time.
 The exact time is dependent on the surface, temperature, and humidity but studies have shown that the COVID-19 virus can survive for up to 72 hours on plastic and stainless steel, less than 4 hours on copper and less than 24 hours on cardboard.
 Further information on how long the COVID-19 virus can survive for can be found on the WHO website.

 People need to continue to regularly clean frequently touched surfaces and objects.
-If you are responsible for any aspects of cleaning of businesses and education centres, then you should continue to ensure your cleaning and disinfection process follows the normal cleaning routine and products uses, noting dwell time.
-You do not need to wear any special personal protective equipment (PPE) other than what is required for health and safety reasons specified by the manufacturer’s recommendations for the cleaning products you use.
+If you are responsible for any aspects of cleaning of businesses and education centres, then you should continue to ensure your cleaning and disinfection process follows the normal cleaning routine and products used.
+You do not need to wear any special personal protective equipment (PPE) other than gloves required for health and safety reasons specified by the manufacturer’s recommendations for the cleaning products you use.
 If you are using disinfectant, follow the instructions for use.

 - staff and public toilets are well stocked with soap

-- shared spaces, staff rooms/kitchens have a good cleaning routine to keep staff and visitors well.
+- shared spaces (for example, staff rooms and kitchens) have a good cleaning routine to keep staff and visitors well.

 In education centres, hand sanitiser and tissue boxes should be made readily available for staff and students to use.
 Young children may need supervision when using hand sanitiser.
 It should be placed in a safe location to avoid inappropriate use.